bipinnavlakha/Zomato/README.md

 ## Installing Prerequisites
 ### Installing dwgsim
-The simulation tool [dwgsim](https://github.com/nh13/DWGSIM) can be installed on Ubuntu and Mac in the following steps
+The simulation tool [dwgsim](https://github.com/nh13/DWGSIM) can be installed on Ubuntu and Mac by the following steps
 #### Mac
 ```bash
 git clone https://github.com/nh13/DWGSIM.git